victoryforphil/yee-haw/README.md

 3. The duplicates maintain the same directory structure they would have had in the destination

 This allows you to easily identify and manage duplicate files while preserving their organizational context.

+## Metadata Storage

+Yee-Haw keeps track of file metadata using YAML files stored in a `.yeehaw` directory:

+1. The `.yeehaw` directory is created in each source folder containing processed files
+2. For each file, a corresponding YAML metadata file is created
+3. Group summary files collect information about related files

+This metadata can be useful for:
+- Tracking file origins and destinations
+- Identifying duplicate relationships
+- Providing an easily readable log of file operations
+- Supporting future operations on the same files

+The YAML files are human-readable and can be viewed with any text editor.

 ## Environment Variables